 Use the apps inline-ssl command to configure inline Secure Sockets Layer (SSL) parameters for inline SSL decryption.
-For more information, refer to the Inline SSL Decryption Guide.
+For more information, refer to the "Work With Inline SSL Decryption" section in the GigaVUE-FM User's Guide.

 The apps inline-ssl command has the following syntax: